Dale Alverson, MD

-Colonel/Retired Poropatich has extensive deployment experience and led the U.S. Army effort in the development and deployment of is telemedicine capability Since 1996, he has served as an Associate Editor for the “Telemedicine and e-Health Journal”, is the former Chair of the NATO Telemedicine Expert Team (2000-2012), and former President (2002-2003) and Board Member of the American Telemedicine Association since 1995.
+Colonel/Retired Poropatich has extensive deployment experience and led the U.S. Army effort from 1992-2012 in the development and deployment of telemedicine capability across 22 time zones for remote consultation for both overseas locations (Afghanistan, Iraq, Somalia, Kuwait, Haiti, Croatia) as well as stateside U.S. Army locations.
+He served as the U.S. Army Medical Informatics Consultant from 2000-2008.
+Since 1996, he has served as an Associate Editor for the Telemedicine and e-Health Journal, is the former Chair of the NATO Telemedicine Expert Team (2000-2012), and former President (2002-2003) and Board Member of the American Telemedicine Association since 1995.

 Phillip Joseph Silberberg

 Dr. Silberberg is presently a Staff Radiologist at Omaha Childrens Hospital, Omaha, NE.
 He has served as a Clinical Associate Professor-Radiology at Creighton University and the University of Nebraska Medical Center.
 Dr. Silberberg has also been an Associate Professor at Doernbecher Childrens Hospital and Oregon Health Sciences University for over nine years.

 Currently, Dr. Silberberg is a member of the American Board of Radiology with a certificate of Added Qualifications in Pediatric Radiology.
 He has been a fellow of the Royal College of Physicians and Surgeons of Canada and a diplomat of the American Board of Radiology since 1993.
 Dr. Silberberg has been published in over 15 different peer reviewed journals and is a member of over eight professional societies, including the American roentgen Ray Society, the Radiologic Society of North America, the Fellow of Royal College of Physicians and Surgeons of Canada, the Society for Pediatric Radiology and the Society of Computer Assisted Radiography.